Preparing for an assessment to the NSQHS Standards

 Health services organisations need to engage an approved accrediting agency to conduct their assessment to the NSQHS Standards.

-The Australian Commission on Safety and Quality in Health Care approves accrediting agencies to assess health service organisations to the NSQHS Standards.
+The Commission approves accrediting agencies to assess health service organisations to the NSQHS Standards.
 These approved accrediting agencies are accredited by an internationally recognised body, such as the International Society for Quality in Health Care (ISQua) or the Joint Accreditation Scheme of Australia and New Zealand (JAS-ANZ).

 Step 4: Conducting a self-assessment and gathering evidence